yuno212/coingecko/README.md

 #### -  All variables type explained.
 #### -  Video tutorial to see how to use the program (Link : ...).

-# Infos /Input types / Functions :
+# Infos / Input types / Functions :

 ## -  ***coin*** is a string (example : 'Bitcoin').
 ## -  ***currency*** is a string (example : 'USD').